DPsurv: Dual-Prototype Evidential Fusion for Uncertainty-Aware and Interpretable Whole-Slide Image Survival Prediction: Introduction

 \section{Introduction}

 Survival analysis, which predicts survival probabilities and outcomes over time, is a critical task in oncology for guiding therapeutic decision-making and improving patient outcomes.
-As a direct reflection of tumor progression, whole-slide images (WSIs) have recently emerged as an essential source of information for survival prediction in computational pathology \citep{zhang2025patches}.
-The major challenges for identifying reliable prognostic patterns from WSIs lie in the gigapixel scale and the tissue heterogeneity \citep{wang2022transformer, xu2024whole}.
+As a direct reflection of tumor progression, whole-slide images (WSIs) have recently emerged as an essential source of data for survival prediction in computational pathology \citep{zhang2025patches}.
+The major challenges in deriving reliable survival predictions from WSIs stem from their gigapixel scale and tissue heterogeneity \citep{xu2024whole}.
 Failing to model and address these challenges can result in incomplete risk assessments, leading to suboptimal treatment planning and potentially compromised survival outcomes \citep{liu2024interpretable, shi2024vila}.

-Deep neural networks (DNNs) have shown great promise in WSI survival analysis \citep{dimitriou2019deep} with their powerful feature extraction ability.
-However, given the extremely high resolution of WSIs, using DNNs for WSI feature extractions incurs substantial computational and annotation costs, rendering fully supervised learning impractical \citep{lu2021data}.
-Existing research has primarily focused on developing effective WSI representations for survival prediction with advanced weakly-supervised or unsupervised learning \citep{song2024morphological}.
-Multiple instance learning (MIL) is the most widely adopted approach, where instance-level features are extracted independently and aggregated via concatenation or attention \citep{maron1997framework}.
-Patch clustering \citep{yu2023prototypical, claudio2024mapping} or prototype representation learning \citep{xu2023multimodal, song2024morphological} are popular in unsupervised WSI learning.
-While these advances mitigate the challenges of modeling super-resolution WSIs, tissue heterogeneity remains insufficiently addressed.